 Grief over a spouse’s death or terminal illness contributes to unfortunately high rate of suicide and depression among the elderly.
 Then there are the financial implications.
 A partner’s death can lead to a reduction in pension benefits or bring additional financial burdens you must carry yourself instead of having a second income to support you.
 These can include lingering medical bills and debts.
 In addition, the surviving partner may not be able or willing to understand and manage their finances which could lead them to be vulnerable to abuse from carers and even family members.

 This is a very real possibility for so many people so it would be smart to look into a long-term care insurance plan.
 These kinds of financial vehicles are available to protect the income and needs of those who remain after the passing of a partner.
 Estate planning is also something else that needs to be kept in mind for survivors.
+They will need to look into areas such as a california estate planning lawyer, or a lawyer in the spouse’s state, to put together a legal file.

 Ultimately, there are plenty of real risks that retirees face in this world.
 Improved life expectancies has made it harder to stretch out that pension fund.
 Meaning, those who often look to enjoy their retirement cannot because of the fear of living beyond their means.
 Employment can also be a challenge at an older age, alongside with dealing with the death of a partner.
 But with the right backup plan retirees can get the support they need.